BrenoJesusFernandes/cronus-eater/README.md

 ### Where is the data I want?

-- There's just one place to get the information I want but ... it's mess!
+- There's just one place to get the data I want, but ... it's mess!
 I need to spend some time to normalize this times series.

 ```python